 Just how successful is the Pennsylvania Lottery?
 Older Pennsylvanians would probably say very.

 Established by state lawmakers in 1971, the goal of the Pennsylvania Lottery has always generated funding for programs that benefit older Pennsylvanians.
-Since then, the Pennsylvania Lottery has contributed close to $28 billion to programs benefiting older residents.
+Since then, the Pennsylvania Lottery has contributed close to $28 billion to programs that benefit older residents.
 The various programs include:

 - Property tax and rent rebates